wazum/openconnect-proxy/README.md

 	OPENCONNECT_MFA_CODE=<Multi factor authentication code>

-You can also change the ports the proxies are listening on (these are the default values):

-	HTTPS_PROXY_PORT=8888
-	SOCKS5_PROXY_PORT=8889
+# SSH server

+To use the ssh server, mount your public key as volume with the `-v` option:

+	docker run … -v ~/.ssh/id_rsa.pub:/tmp/public_key …

+or use the root password `docker`.
+The ssh server is listening on port 22.

+Set

+	Host 127.0.0.1
+	   StrictHostKeyChecking no
+	   UserKnownHostsFile=/dev/null

+in your `~/.ssh/config` on the host.

 # Run container in foreground

 To start the container in foreground run:

-	docker run -it --rm --privileged --env-file=.env --net host wazum/openconnect-proxy
+	docker run -it --rm --privileged --env-file=.env --net host wazum/openconnect-proxy:latest

+The proxies are listening on ports 8888 (http/https) and 8889 (socks).
-Either use `--net host` or `-p 8888:8888 -p 8889:8889` to make the proxy ports available on the host.
+Either use `--net host` or `-p <local port>:8888 -p <local port>:8889` to make the proxy ports available on the host.

+Another example:

+	docker run -it --rm --privileged --env-file=.env \
+	  -v ~/.ssh/id_rsa.pub:/tmp/public_key \
+          -p 8888:8888 -p 8889:8889 -p 2222:22 wazum/openconnect-proxy:latest

 Without using a `.env` file set the environment variables on the command line with the docker run option `-e`:

 	docker run … -e OPENCONNECT_URL=vpn.gateway.com/example \
 	  -e OPENCONNECT_OPTIONS='<Openconnect Options>' \
 	  -e OPENCONNECT_USER=<Username> …

 # Run container in background